level-up-hour/episodes/E6/README.md

-# Season 1 Episode 6: Building the Perfect Tools Container (custom)
+# Episode 6: Building the Perfect Tools Container (custom)

 ## Description:
 OK, we have now toured a bunch of the tools containers from other people.
 Let's build our own.
 We need you to help, in the chat, tell us what our "must haves" are!